George Q. Cannon: Death and descendants

 Cannon died on April 12, 1901, in Monterey, California, at 74 years of age.
 Had he lived a few months longer, he would have become the President of the LDS Church: Lorenzo Snow died on October 10 of that year.
 Cannon was buried in the Salt Lake City Cemetery.

 Cannon fathered 33 children, some of whom are Abraham H. Cannon, John Q. Cannon, and Sylvester Q. Cannon, who all became general authorities of the LDS Church; Frank J. Cannon, Utah's first U.S. Senator; and Lewis T. Cannon and Georgius Y. Cannon, prominent architects in Utah.
 Some of Cannon's prominent descendants include Howard Cannon, U.S. Senator from Nevada from 1959 to 1983 and Chris Cannon, a member of the U.S. House of Representatives from 1997 to 2009.
 Another descendant, George I. Cannon, became a general authority of the church.

-At BYU football games, the BYU ROTC celebrates touchdowns with cannon named "George Q" to honor him.
+At Brigham Young University football games, the BYU ROTC celebrates touchdowns with cannon named "George Q" to honor him.